 IT Swaps to Improve Supply Chain Performance

-To achieve necessary productivity gains, deliver on commitments and build that essential resilience and agility, technology must be working smarter in the food and drink manufacturing supply chain.
+To achieve necessary productivity gains, deliver on commitments and build that essential resilience and agility, technology must be working smarter in the manufacturing supply chain.
 If restructuring IT from the ground up is neither feasible or required, consider these IT swaps that can significantly improve supply chain performance within a controlled budget and with minimal disruption.

 Swap computer stations for handheld hardware